Dacia Spring review – Britain’s cheapest new EV

 Electric motor, drive & performance

-It might have less power than most petrol superminis, but one important thing to remember is that the Spring’s instant torque and single forward gear mean it’s a doddle to drive around town, and its light weight means it can keep up with traffic pretty easily.
+It might have less power than most petrol superminis, but one important thing to remember is that the Spring’s instant torque and single forward gear mean it’s a doddle to drive around town, and its light weight means it can keep up with urban traffic pretty easily.

 0-62mph and top speed

-Squeeze the throttle pedal and acceleration is smooth and fairly punchy up to 30mph, and while it does start to tail off above this, it can certainly hit the national speed limit with a bit of patience.
 There’s also a ‘B’ mode for the motor, and flipping into this setting increases the energy recuperation when you lift off the accelerator.
 It can feel a bit sharp at first, but it’s easy to get used to the deceleration and avoid using the brake pedal almost entirely around town.
+This is our preferred way of driving the Spring, because the poor brake feel can make it hard to come to smooth stops.

 Model |